 Homelessness Prevention and Rapid Re-Housing Program (HPRP)

-Boston is the recipient of $8.2M in homelessness funding from HUD designed to provide financial assistance or housing relocation and stabilization services to persons at risk of becoming homeless, or rapid re-housing for persons who are currently homeless.
+Boston was the recipient of $8.2M in homelessness funding from HUD designed to provide financial assistance or housing relocation and stabilization services to persons at risk of becoming homeless, or rapid re-housing for persons who are currently homeless.
 Learn more about Boston’s comprehensive plan to end homelessness here.

 Community Development Block Grant – Recovery (CDBG-R)

-Boston is the recipient of $4.5M in Community Development Block Grant – Recovery funding from HUD, which has enabled a number of economic development initiatives designed to support construction projects and small businesses across the city.
+Boston was the recipient of $4.5M in Community Development Block Grant – Recovery funding from HUD, which has enabled a number of economic development initiatives designed to support construction projects and small businesses across the city.